2. Data Summaries & Descriptions

 • Descriptive statistics by group

-Tasks to complete in this Chapter
+ImportantTasks to Complete in This Chapter

-• Task B 1-10
+• Task E

-Introduction
+1 Introduction

 But first, I want to define a few principles that you will encounter throughout this course on biostatistics.

 • Population A population is the entire set of individuals, objects, or events of interest in a study.
 It represents the complete collection of data points that you would ideally like to examine to answer a specific research question.
-Populations can be finite or infinite, depending on the context.
+Populations can be finite, infinite or depending on the context.
 For example, the population could be all the trees in a forest, all the people living in a country, or all the bacteria in a particular environment.

 Figure 1: Drawing increasingly larger sample sizes from a population with a true mean of 13 and an SD of 1.